Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

-How to use IPMI on a Dedibox server
+How to use the BMC (IPMI/Redfish) on a Dedibox server

-An Intelligent Platform Management Interface (IPMI) is an industry standard to describe the subsystem of a server providing remote management and monitoring capabilities.
-IPMI gives you a way to manage and monitor a server even if it is powered off or unresponsive, by using a network connection to the hardware.
-IPMI is made possible by the Baseboard Management Controller, a totally independent piece of hardware connected to your network card, composed of an I2C bus and a dedicated processor.
+Intelligent Platform Management Interface (IPMI) and Redfish are industry standards to describe the subsystem of a server providing remote management and monitoring capabilities.
+IPMI and Redfish you a way to manage and monitor a server even if it is powered off or unresponsive, by using a network connection to the hardware.
+IPMI is made possible by the Baseboard Management Controller, an independent piece of hardware connected to a network card, composed of an I2C bus and a dedicated processor.

-Some examples of features that can be remotely monitored via the IPMI include:
+Some examples of features that can be remotely monitored via the BMC include:

 Actions that can be carried out via IPMI include: